ArthurGareginyan/my-custom-functions/readme.txt

 I don't limit the number of characters.

 = Can I use this plugin on my language? =
 Yes.
 But If your language is not available then you can make one.
 This plugin is ready for translation.
-The .pot file is included and placed in "languages" folder.
+The `.pot` file is included and placed in "`languages`" folder.
 Many of plugin users would be delighted if you shared your translation with the community.
-Just send the translation files (*.po, *.mo) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.
+Just send the translation files (`*.po, *.mo`) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.

 = What to do if this plugin caused the white screen? = This plugin is not perfect, so there are times when the entered custom code causes the error and white screen.
 If this happened with you then do the following.

 Your code stored in the Database of your web-site.
-For getting your code, you can go to the Database —> Table “wp_options” —> Option “anarcho_cfunctions_settings” —> “option_value”.
+For getting your code, you can go to the `Database` —> Table "`wp_options`" —> Option "`anarcho_cfunctions_settings`" —> "`option_value`".

 Or you can use the FTP method, for access to plugin's settings page.
-Go to plugin's folder (in wp-content/plugins/).
-Open "my-custom-functions.php" file.
-Find this line of code: "anarcho_cfunctions_exec();" and comment it by placing two slashes( // ) in beginning.
+Go to plugin's folder (in `wp-content/plugins/`).
+Open "`my-custom-functions.php`" file.
+Find this line of code:
+`anarcho_cfunctions_exec();`
+and comment it by placing two slashes (`//`) in beginning.
 Then you can go to plugin's settings page and edit your entered custom code.
 After editing, just delete two slashes which you written before.

 = Where to report bug if found? =
 Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-custom-functions) and report.